peter-evans/enable-pull-request-automerge/README.md

 A GitHub action to [enable auto-merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request) on a pull request.

-:warning: There are very specific conditions under which this action will work.
+:warning: There are very specific conditions under which this action will work as expected.
 See [Conditions](#conditions) for details.

 ## Usage